rg-software/board-games/push-fight/readme.md

 - The game is played between the _White_ and the _Brown_ teams consisting of five pieces each.
 There are three cubic and two round-shaped pieces in each team.

 - Both players start with positioning their pieces freely on their respective sides of the custom-shaped 2D board.
-The orange cells are not included into the board, and should be treated as forbidden "outside" or "lava" areas.
+The orange cells are not included into the playable zone, and should be treated as forbidden "lava" areas.

 ![game board](board.png)